TULiberalArts/Religion/pages/home.md

   <div class="row row-wide">
     <div class="col m12 l4">{% include cards/card2-image.html
       title="The Strength of Our Connections "
-      content="Our strong relationships with local and international universities and religious organizations makes our program even stronger.
-We also work with other programs in the College of Liberal Arts to emphasize the interdisplinary nature of our field" image=""
+      content="Our strong relationships with local and international universities, religious organizations and other programs in the College of Liberal Arts makes our interdisciplinary program even stronger." image=""
       button-link=" "
       button-text="Learn More" %}